digabi/ytl-linux/README.md

 ## Naksu 2

+Install and set up [git-lfs](https://git-lfs.com).
 Run `scripts/update-naksu2.sh` to download the latest version of the Naksu 2 deb from GitHub Releases.

 ## Building the image